Program currently under revision – Updates coming soon

 There are six clinical sites: McGill University Health Center (MCH, MGH & RVH), Jewish General, St-Mary’s and Lakeshore (CSSS-ODI) Hospitals.

 There is no tuition fee for Quebec residents, although all full-time students must pay student fees of approximately $140/ semester.
-Students accepted into the DI Program must also purchase a uniform and hospital shoes (approximately $150) and register on the student registry with the professional order (OTIMROEPMQ) before July 1st of the first semester (approximately $140).
-Textbooks and course manuals may cost approximately $2000 for the entire three years.
+Students accepted into the DI Program must also purchase a uniform and hospital shoes (approximately $150) and register on the student registry with the professional order (OTIMROEPMQ) before July 1st of the first semester (approximately $160).
+Textbooks cost approximately $2000 for the entire three years (To be revised soon).

 Non-residents should consult the Student Fees website for tuition fee information.